This tutorial shows you how to set a firmware password on your Mac to further increase the security of your computer.

 If your Mac isn’t listed, protect yourself by creating a user account password to prevent others from logging in and enable full disk encryption with FileVault.

-1) In the Apple menu choose Restart, or power on your Mac.
+1) Click the Apple icon and choose Restart, or power on your Mac.

 Tip: If you own a Mac notebook, press the built-in keys because a wireless keyboard may not register keystrokes at boot time.